Tenant isolation

 Per-tenant credential encryption

 ADO Pilot needs to call the Azure DevOps REST API on your behalf — to fetch PR diffs, post comments, and update status checks.
-The credential we use to do that (a personal access token today, OAuth or service-principal flows on the roadmap) is encrypted before it ever lands in our database.
+When that credential is a personal access token, it is encrypted before it ever lands in our database.
+With service-principal auth (available on Business plan and above) there is no customer credential to store at all — access is brokered by your Microsoft Entra directory and the backend mints short-lived tokens on demand.

 We use envelope encryption with two key tiers:

 - Key Encryption Key (KEK).
-A single RSA key kept in Azure Key Vault.
-The KEK never leaves Key Vault — wrap and unwrap operations happen inside the vault.
+A single RSA key kept in a managed key-management service.
+The KEK never leaves that service — wrap and unwrap operations happen inside the service boundary.

 - Data Encryption Key (DEK).
 A unique AES-256 key generated for each tenant when their credential is first stored.
 The DEK encrypts the credential payload and is then itself wrapped by the KEK and stored alongside the encrypted credential.

-To use a credential, ADO Pilot reads the wrapped DEK and the encrypted payload from your tenant document, asks Key Vault to unwrap the DEK, and decrypts the payload in memory.
+To use a credential, ADO Pilot reads the wrapped DEK and the encrypted payload from your tenant record, asks the key-management service to unwrap the DEK, and decrypts the payload in memory.
 The plaintext credential exists only for the duration of the API call.
-A compromised database snapshot is unusable on its own — the KEK stays in Key Vault.
+A compromised database snapshot is unusable on its own — the KEK stays in the key-management service.

 Webhook authentication scoped to your tenant

-Azure DevOps service hooks don't sign their payloads, so ADO Pilot mints a per-tenant JSON Web Token (JWT) at onboarding, stores it as a confidential subscription input, and validates it on every incoming webhook.
+Azure DevOps service hooks don't sign their payloads, so ADO Pilot issues a per-tenant credential at onboarding, via our API gateway's native subscription-key mechanism, and stores it as a confidential subscription input.

 - Edge validation.
-Azure API Management validates the JWT signature, issuer, audience, and expiry before the request reaches our backend.
-Forged or expired tokens are rejected at the edge.
+Our API gateway validates the credential before the request reaches our backend.
+A forged, missing, or revoked credential is rejected at the edge.

-The same orgId boundary applies to every other ingress: the admin portal, the onboarding wizard, and the in-product extension surface all bind requests to the calling user's organization and refuse cross-tenant operations.
+The same tenant boundary applies to every other ingress: the admin portal, the onboarding wizard, and the in-product extension surface all bind requests to the calling user's organization and refuse cross-tenant operations.

 Trust boundary, end to end